eitansuez/lab-ckad-practice/workshop/content/exercises/05-pod-design.md

     cascade: true
     ```

+1. Setup:

-1. The Deployment `naboo` has been created.
+    1. Apply the Deployment `naboo`:

+        ```terminal:execute
+        command: k apply -f pod-design/naboo.yaml
+        ```

+    _Your task_:

     Make sure the replicas autoscale with minimum 2 and maximum 5 when at 80% CPU.
 Use `naboo` as the name of HPA resource.

     ```examiner:execute-test
     name: deploy-naboo-autoscale